 Ask children to search through and pick the color that they need using fine motor tweezers.
 This helps increase the challenge while also strengthening hand and finger muscles.

-Ask the child to count the color of blocks, sorting them, but then add up all of the numbers to see how many blocks were used in total.
+Ask the child to count the color of blocks then add up all of the numbers to see how many blocks were used in total

-Instead of using a dry erase marker or crayon to trace the letter, ask the child to form the letter with play dough or Wikki Stix and place it on the letter.
+Instead of using a dry erase marker or crayon to trace the letter, ask the child to form the letter with play dough or Wikki Stix.

-To increase the building challenge.
-Ask the child to create the picture with LEGOs beside of the fine motor mat, instead of on top of it.
+To increase the building challenge, ask the child to create the picture with LEGO bricks beside othe fine motor mat, instead of on top of it.